 Originally established in 1875 as a fog signal station after several ships ran ashore in the late 1860s, this historic lighthouse is still an operating aid-to-navigation maintained by the U.S. Coast Guard.
 The hostel has been in operation since 1980 through a partnership with California State Parks.

 Guests are accommodated in both shared and private rooms in former Coast Guard quarters and the historic fog signal building.
 Enjoy cozy lounges, a secluded beach cove with tide pools, and landscaped native plant gardens.
 Amenities include DSL Internet and free WiFi, on-site laundry, free parking, and an espresso bar.
-We're proud to be Bay Area Green Business, and have received Bronze Eco-Certification from Sustainable Tourism International.
+We're proud to be Bay Area Green Business, and have received Gold-level STEP (Sustainable Travel Education Program) certification from Sustainable Tourism International.

 The coastside location of the Point Montara Lighthouse Hostel offers convenient access to several beaches for swimming, surfing, kayaking, windsurfing, and horseback riding.
 The hostel is also the perfect base for exploring the Fitzgerald Marine Reserve, Pillar Point Harbor and Marsh, the Devil's Slide Coastal Trail, Mount Montara, and the quaint coastal town of Half Moon Bay.